scottnonnenberg/thoughts-system/README.md

 * `log.sh` - generates a log file for today and opens it, or opens today's if it already exists
 * `journal.sh` - generates a journal entry file for today an opens it, or opens today's if it already exists
-* `week.sh` - generates a weekly goals file and opens it, or generates a new one.
+* `week.sh` and `nextWeek.sh` - generates a weekly goals file and opens it, or generates a new one.
 If today is a monday, creates it for this week.
 If not, the weekly file for next week will be created.
 * `month.sh` - generates a monthly review file for this month then opens it, or opens the existing file
+* `year.sh` - generates a file for a yearly review, using monthly review as template

-_Note: all of these but `week.sh` support a date as the first parameter, in the form `2014-06-23`_
+_Note: all of these support a date as the first parameter, in the form `2014-06-23`_

 ## Analysis scripts:
 * `streak` - (supports `--help`) starting with today's journal, looks at every day, counting backwards, until it finds a day with no journal.
 Then it reports the number of days with journals.